 Born and raised in Montreal Canada, I am now a Brooklyn-based photographer.
 I am self-taught, and I use both digital and analog formats.
 I am the Founder and Director of Camera of the Month Club, a NYC photography collective.
 I was a 2017 Nikon Scholarship and 2015 National Natural Eye Scholarship winner at the Santa Fe Photography Workshops, and I am an Artist Member of SohoPhoto Gallery in NYC.

 I work in the field of youth development, women’s empowerment and human rights, both locally and internationally, with a focus on using photography for social justice and advocacy.

 My personal work focuses on the beaches of NYC, with a focus on Rockaway and Fort Tilden.
 I have been working on my current series, Beach Lovers, for over three years.
 I am a surfer and beach bum at heart.
-My work is held in private collections in the US and Canada.
+My work is held in private collections in the US, Canada and Brazil.

 My commercial work can be found at: Erica Reade Photography.